coatyio/coaty-js/docs/man/developer-guide.md

         });
 ```

-A similar coding pattern to easily unsubscribe from observables uses the RxJS
+A similar coding pattern to manually unsubscribe from observables that are no
-`takeUntil` operator with an RxJS `Subject` like the following:
+longer needed uses the RxJS `takeUntil` operator with an RxJS `Subject` like the
+following:

 ```ts
 import { Subject } from "rxjs";